bbopt/solar/README.md

 Help for a problem: solar pb_id or solar -h pb_id
 ```

-And the list of instances is:
+The list of instances is:

 ```
 	#	          pb_id	                              obj.(f)	# of objectives(p)	   # of var.(n)	# of constr.(m)